Revolutionary Drawing Room

 Founded in 1990, the Revolutionary Drawing Room combines a historical approach to interpretation with a commitment to lively and communicative performances.
 The ensemble gives convincing readings of less well-known works as well as revealing fascinating detail and colour in the familiar Viennese classics.
 They have performed at international festivals in Stuttgart and Potsdam, toured Holland, Austria, Switzerland and Canada and taken part in NFMS and Early Music Network touring schemes.
 They have held a residency at Southampton University and at the English Haydn Festival and have performed at the Leeds International Schubert Conference.
 The ensemble works regularly with Rachel Brown, flute, Colin Lawson, clarinet, Alastair Mitchell, bassoon, Roger Montgomery, horn and Geoffrey Govier, fortepiano.

 The RDR recorded eight CDs of Boccherini and Donizetti quartets for CPO which received glowing reviews worldwide.
 Stanley Sadie selected the Boccherini Quartets Op 39 and Op 41 amongst his ‘Critics’ Choice’ and two of the Boccherini Quartets Op 58 were chosen by Columns Classics to feature in a film for Dutch television.
 They have also made several specially-recorded programmes for BBC Radio 3 including works by Storace as well as the Mendelssohn Octet.
 In 2009 they gave a number of performances of Mendelssohn’s Octet as well as one of Ludwig Spohr’s Double Quartets in an anniversary programme also including a Haydn quartet in Cardiff, Tilford and for the Hendon Music Club.
 Performances in 2010/11 included the chamber version of Chopin’s piano concertos with Geoffrey Govier for the Cobbe Collection at Hatchlands – using their Pleyel piano which once belonged to Chopin – and concerts with Colin Lawson of the Mozart Clarinet Quintet and Hummel Clarinet Quartet, as well as a programme including Mozart and Stamitz flute quartets at the Gregynog Festival.
 In November 2011 they played Donizetti at the Tage alter Musik in Herne and the Brahms and Fuchs Clarinet Quintets at the Royal College of Music in London.
-In 2012 they have recorded and performed Mozart’s Clarinet Quintet with Colin to mark the anniversary of the death of Mozart’s clarinettist, Anton Stadler, and given concerts at the London Handel Festival Winter Series, in Cork and Warwick as well as the Conway Hall in London.
+In 2012 they recorded and performed Mozart’s Clarinet Quintet with Colin Lawson to mark the anniversary of the death of Mozart’s clarinettist, Anton Stadler, and gave concerts at the London Handel Festival Winter Series, in Cork and Warwick as well as the Conway Hall in London.

 2013 concert dates